He has successfully completed assignments for several clients including the following:

 - Authored worst case analysis (WCA) reports and failure mode, effects and criticality analyses (FMECA).

-- Systems analysis support for performance improvement of an ELINT radar receiver (to zero-IF).
+- Systems analysis support for performance improvement of an ELINT radar

 - Fading channel modelling under heavy LOS/NLOS multipath, multi-carrier OFDM WiMAX-like access.

 - Rayleigh and Rician fading models using Matlab.

 - Analysis of production test data, associated investigations and presentation of recommendations to improve the reliability of future test results.

 Project Management, Documentation and Presentations

 - Microsoft Office 2019 Pro Plus: Word , Excel, Access, PowerPoint